Pylons/pyramid/docs/narr/hybrid.rst

      view=".views.bazbuz"
      />

-In other words, each route typically corresponds with a single view function, and when the route is matched during a request, the view attached to it is invoked.
-Typically, applications that use only URL dispatch won't have any ``<view>`` statements in the ``configure.zcml``.
+In other words, each :term:`route` typically corresponds with a single view callable, and when that route is matched during a request, the view callable attached to it is invoked.

+"Under the hood", these ``<route>`` declarations register a view for each route.
+This view is registered for the following context/request type/name triad:

+- the context :term:`interface` ``None``, implying any context.

+- A :term:`request type` interface that inherits from :class:`repoze.bfg.interfaces.IRequest` *and* a dynamically-constructed route-statement-specific :term:`interface`.

-"Under the hood", these ``<route>`` statements register a view for each route for the context :term:`interface` ``None`` (implying any context) and a route-statement-specific (dynamically-constructed) :term:`request type` using the empty string as the :term:`view name` (implying the default view).
-This ensures that the named view will only be called when the route it's attached to actually matches.
+- the empty string as the :term:`view name`, implying the default view.

+This usually ensures that the named view will only be called when the route it's attached to actually matches.

+Typically, applications that use only URL dispatch won't have any ``<view>`` directives in ZCML and will not have any calls to :meth:`repoze.bfg.configuration.Configurator.add_view` in their startup code.

 Traversal Only
 ~~~~~~~~~~~~~~

-In application that uses :term:`traversal` exclusively to map URLs to
+An application that uses :term:`traversal` exclusively to map URLs to
-code just won't have any ``<route>`` declarations.
-Instead, its ZCML
+code just won't have any ``<route>`` declarations or calls to the
+:meth:`repoze.bfg.configuration.Configurator.add_route`.
+Instead, its
-(or bfg_view decorators) will imply declarations that look like this:
+view configuration will imply declarations that look like this:

 .. code-block:: xml